Leon99/Monyk/README.md

 Monyk consist of the following loosely-coupled components:

-1. *GroundControl* allows you to specify *monitors* via its REST API and will take care of triggering the *checks* according to the specifications.
+1. *GroundControl* allows you to specify *monitors* via its REST API and will take care of triggering the *checks* according to the specifications;
 2. *Probes* actually perform the checks.
-You may want to put many of those around the globe.
+You may want to put many of those around the globe;
 3. *Lab* processes the results of the checks.

 ### OK how do I use it?